-A look at how to best access property records for commercial, multi-family, and land records anywhere in the U.S.
+How to best access property records for multifamily, land, and commercial properties anywhere in the U.S.

-Throughout this page, we’ll take a deep dive into property records of all kinds—from commercial, to multi-family, to land records.
+Throughout this page, we’ll take a deep-dive into property records of all kinds.

 Property Records have long been a source of valuable information and insights for the commercial real estate industry.
 They’ve also been, however, a long-time source of headaches for those trying to access them.